samiralam/rules-compendium/docs/phb/3-character-classes/fighter.md

 #### Trip Attack

-When you hit a creature with an attack roll using a weapon or an [Unarmed Strike](/sources/dnd/free-rules/rules-glossary#UnarmedStrike), you can expend one Superiority Die and add the die to the attack’s damage roll.
+When you hit a creature with an attack roll using a weapon or an [Unarmed Strike](/sources/dnd/free-rules/rules-glossary#UnarmedStrike), you can expend one Superiority Die and add the die to the attack's damage roll.
 If the target is Large or smaller, it must succeed on a Strength saving throw or have the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition.

 ### Champion